sunkesulahimaja/IML_Project/README.md

 3. A detailed report encapsulating the intricacies of the project: Report_IML.docx

 Our project separates Random Forest Model training from the rest based on aggregated results.
 What we aim to train further, is the Random Forest Model which provided promising results.

+Getting Started
+---
+Use the following steps to begin utilizing the models and examining the project report:

+1. Make a local copy of the repository on your PC (Clone the repo)
+2. Open the project directory.
+3. Examine the files in Jupyter Notebook: a.IML_Project_RandomForest.ipynb
+b.
+IMLProj_Models.ipynb
+4. Examine the project report.

 Right now we have a robust machine learning model, but our ultimate future goal is to develop a real-time fraud detection system equipped with continuous monitoring capabilities.
 This system will enable timely identification and prevention of fraudulent activities, further enhancing the security of online transactions.